iiroki/event-calendar-fullstack/README.md

 All users:
   - [x] View events on the calendar
   - [x] View detailed page of a specific event
+  - [ ] Remember the calendar month last viewed

 Users with account:
   - [x] Log in/out